dasmiq/passim/README.md

 Pass parameters to the underlying Spark processes using the `SPARK_SUBMIT_ARGS` environment variable.
-For example, to run passim on a local machine with 10 cores and 200GB of memory, do:
+For example, to run passim on a local machine with 10 cores and 200GB of memory, run the following command:

 ```
 $ SPARK_SUBMIT_ARGS='--master local[10] --driver-memory 200G --executor-memory 200G' passim input.json output